hughesjr/chromium_el_builder/readme.txt

   $ bash chrome_pepperflash_copy.sh

-There is another script for the Google Chrome pdf viewer called chrome_libpdf_copy.sh, however the you must use an older version of chrome since the new libpdf.so is compiled with a new glibc.
+There is another script for the Google Chrome pdf viewer called chrome_libpdf_copy.sh, however you must use an older version of chrome with this script since the new libpdf.so is compiled with a new glibc.
 However, there is a chrome extension called "Docs PDF/PowerPoint Viewer" that will add in line PDF viewing back to chromium.
-You can get it here once chromium is installed:
+You can get it here once chromium is
+installed:

 https://chrome.google.com/webstore/detail/docs-pdfpowerpoint-viewer/nnbmlagghjjcbdhgmkedmbmedengocbn?hl=en